rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 An invoice address, or receive address, is an encoded single use number that will produce a transaction output that can only be spent by the corresponding private key.
- An address is not a location where Bitcoin is stored, but rather is part of a transaction output (see UTXOs below).
+ An address is not a location where Bitcoin is stored, but rather was used to generate a transaction output (see UTXOs below).

-...
+---

 The words "wallet" and "address" are at best imperfect metaphors, and at worst confusing anachronisms, like trying to define the Internet in terms of typewriters and postage stamps.

+However, if you understand how keys and UTXOs work, then you will understand what people mean when they talk about their wallet addresses.

 ...
 Seed Phrase -> Private Keys -> Public Keys -> Addresses